adamelliotfields/gradio-diffusion/usage.md

 #### Prompt Truncation

 When enabled, prompts will be truncated to CLIP's limit of 77 tokens.
-By default this is disabled, so Compel will chunk prompts into segments rather than cutting them off.
+By default this is _disabled_, so Compel will chunk prompts into segments rather than cutting them off.